dougeby/IntuneDocs/intune/troubleshoot-ios-enrollment-errors.md

 5. Select **Configure platforms**, select **Allow** for personally owned iOS devices, and then click **OK**.
 6. Re-enroll the device.

-### "This Service is not supported.
-No Enrollment Policy."
+### This Service is not supported.
+No Enrollment Policy.

 **Cause**: An Apple MDM push certificate isn't configured in Intune, or the certificate is invalid.